 - Appointing board members to military reservation and special school districts

 - Providing final review of rules proposed by the State Board for Educator Certification

 - Reviewing the commissioner's proposed award of new charter schools, with authority to veto a recommended applicant

 Updated Prekindergarten Guidelines

-In fall 2015, TEA established a 13-member review committee consisting of classroom teachers and administrators from early childhood programs in public schools, higher education faculty, and early learning experts from across the state to participate in the revision of the Texas Prekindergarten Guidelines.
-The revised prekindergarten guidelines are aligned with the Kindergarten Texas Essential Knowledge and Skills (TEKS), sequenced to follow child development and give teaching strategies for each of the guidelines.
-The new guidelines offer educators the information and support to prepare all children for success in school.
+The Texas Prekindergarten Guidelines are aligned with the Kindergarten Texas Essential Knowledge and Skills (TEKS), sequenced to follow child development and give teaching strategies for each of the guidelines.
+The guidelines offer educators the information and support to prepare all children for success in school.